warmana/cloudant-docs-fork/source/includes/api/_design_documents.md

 * `userCtx`: context about the currently authenticated user, such as `name` and `roles`..
 * `secObj`: the database's [security object](authorization.html#viewing-permissions)

+Update validators do not apply when a design document is updated by an admin user, so that admins can never accidentally lock themselves out.

 ### Retrieving information about a design document

 > Example to get the information for the `recipesdd` design document in the `recipes` database: